maryP-ok/exercise/drawingIsBattingPractice.md

 Why do I keep practice drawings?
 For some not-so-good reasons: to prove to someone else that I can do it .
 Narcissism, self promotion, all those selfie things.
 And for good reasons: to prove to myself that I can do it; to see what works and doesn't work so that I can do it better.
-Which is why anyone practices anything.
+Which is why anyone practises anything.

 <img src="images/portraits at Pink.jpg">